AssafTzurEl/tzurel.co.il/content/lectures/index.md

 <!--
 TODO:

-For general audience:
-- Time management
-- Analog-digital

 Introduction to hi-tech:
 - Mapping the hi-tech industry
 - Getting your first job
 - The hi-tech terminology
 - Programming languages

+Development lectures:
-Automated testing
+- Automated testing
+- Introduction to Git

 Microservices:
 - Introduction to microservices